-The reconstruction of displaced vertices is aided by the tiny ILC interaction region (8 nm $\times$ 500 nm $\times$ 300 $\mu$ m), and the vertex detector, with first layer placed only $\sim$ 15 mm from the IP, and its few-micron hit position resolution.
-Figure 8.2 shows the b- and c-tagging performance achieved by the LCFIplus algorithm in full simulation studies of the ILD concept at ILC.
+The reconstruction of displaced vertices is aided by the tiny ILC interaction region and the vertex detector, with its few-micron hit position resolution and first layer placed only ~ 15 mm from the IP.
+Figure 8.3 shows the excellent b- and c-tagging performance achieved by the LCFIplus algorithm in full simulation studies of the ILD concept at ILC.

-Applying the LCFI algorithm to hadronically decaying Higgs bosons produces at ILC250, the partial cross-sections $\sigma{Zh} \times BR(H \rightarrow bb, cc, gg)$ can be measured to precisions of 1.3%, 8.3%, and 7.0%, respectively [167].
+Applying the LCFIplus algorithm to hadronically decaying Higgs bosons produced at ILC250, assuming the nominal 2 ab^{-1} total integrated luminosity, the partial cross-section $\sigma{Zh} \times BR(H \to bb)$ can be measured to better than 1% precision, and $\sigma{Zh} \times BR(H \to cc, gg)$ to several % precision [168].

-The identification of $H \to s\bar{s}$ decays presents a significant experimental challenge due to its subtle experimental signature and small branching ratio.
-Studies are in progress to understand how the identification of hadron species, particularly kaons, can contribute to this measurement; potentially useful techniques include measurement of the specific energy loss dE/dx of charged particles, the identification of K-short mesons, and of particle identification by time-of-flight.
+The identification of $H \to s\bar{s}$ decays presents a significant experimental challenge due both to its subtle experimental signature and its small expected branching ratio.
+Studies are in progress to understand how the identification of hadron species, particularly kaons, can contribute to this measurement [169].
+Potentially useful experimental techniques include the measurement of the specific energy loss dE/dx of charged particles, the identification of decaying K-short mesons, and of particle identification by time-of-flight.